reimagined/resolve/docs/frontend.md

 #### Example

-The [shopping-list](https://github.com/reimagined/resolve/tree/master/examples/shopping-list) example application demonstrates how to use the **resolve-client** library to implement a react-redux frontend for a reSolve application.
+The [shopping-list](https://github.com/reimagined/resolve/tree/master/examples/shopping-list) example application demonstrates how to use the **@reimagined/client** library to implement a react-redux frontend for a reSolve application.

 <!-- prettier-ignore-end -->

-## resolve-react-hooks library
+## @reimagined/react-hooks library

-The **resolve-react-hooks** library provides React hooks that you can use to connect React components to a reSolve backend.
+The **@reimagined/react-hooks** library provides React hooks that you can use to connect React components to a reSolve backend.
 The following hooks are provided.

 | Hook                                                    | Description                                                              |
 | ------------------------------------------------------- | ------------------------------------------------------------------------ |